jkmnt/falcon-url/README.md

 ## Responders with extra non-route arguments

-You may have responders with extra arguments not related to the route, e.g. injected by the decorator.
+You may have responders with extra arguments not related to the route, for example, injected by the decorator.
 `falcon-url` (and typechecker) would complain about them.
-One way to silence complains is to move them to the kwargs:
+One way to silence complaints is to use the kwargs.

 ```python

 def on_get(self, req: Request, resp: Response, *, thing_id: int, foo: str, **kwargs: Any): ...
 ```

-The better way is to make the argument non-keyword and have a correctly typed decorator.
+Or make the argument non-keyword and have a correctly typed decorator.

 ```python